im-skittles/SSTFramework/README.md

 # SkittlesSuite
-A collection of homebrewed tools made by Skittles_
+SSTF or the SkSweetTooth Framework, contains a couple of tools home-made by Skittles_

-GNU Public liscense 2.0
+Feel free to change it up and do whatever!

+Written in Python 3. :snake: